 Economics also plays a part and some farms are keen to broaden their income stream by setting up as a care farm.
-It is possible to earn a reasonable income by mixing farming and care, but it is likely that there will be extra costs involved too.
+You can earn a decent living mixing farming and care, but it is likely that there will be extra costs involved too.

 If your motivation is primarily economic you may want to think about doing something else.
 In the first instance it may be worth asking yourself some searching questions to see if you’re really ready to take your idea further:

 What is my motivation - How long have I been thinking about this and why do I want to do it?

 Have you thought about which client group/s you would like to welcome to your farm and why?

 What activities could be done on your farm and would the potential client group/s be interested or suited?

 Is it possible to find activities to do all year round, rain or shine?

 Do I have facilities for people to get warm and dry, eat their lunch etc or would I need to build/convert somewhere?

 Do I have the money to invest into that or would I need to find funding?